Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 </html>

-3. getElementsByTagName(‘HTMLtagname’) - > This function is used to select the HTML elements based on the Tag name in DOM, it will return all matched HTML element with respect to the Tag name.
+3. getElementsByTagName(‘HTMLtagname’) - > This function is used to select the HTML elements based on the Tag name in DOM, it will return all matched HTML elements concerning the Tag name.

 <!DOCTYPE html>